R-unic/mechanism/README.md

 import { InputManager, SequentialActionBuilder } from "@rbxts/mechanism";

 const input = new InputManager;
-const menAction = new SequentialActionBuilder(Enum.KeyCode.M, Enum.KeyCode.E, Enum.KeyCode.N)
-  .setTiming(0.5); // each press must be within 0.5 seconds of each other
+const menAction = new SequentialActionBuilder("M", "E", "N") .setTiming(0.5); // each press must be within 0.5 seconds of each other

 menAction.activated.Connect(() => print("typed 'men' quickly"));